arn25-lk/arn25-lk.github.io/public/about/assets/_index.md

 ## Research Overview

 I have broad interests throughout algorithms, distributed systems and programming language theory.
 Throughout the summer of 2022 I interned with Dr. Philip Wadler, working through Programming Language Foundations in Agda.
-In my third year I studided at the University of Pennsylvania.
+In my third year I studied at the University of Pennsylvania.
 I gave a lecture on normalization by evaluation for System T.

 ## Selected Courses